chadbohannan/application-layer-network/README.md

 # Goals
 This repository is young and ambitious.
-It is useful with only Packets and Parsers defined, but the ultimate goal is to provide a cross-language set of tools useful in developing self-organizing software applications across a broad range of application domians.
+It is useful with only Packets and Parsers defined, but the ultimate goal is to provide a cross-language set of tools useful in developing self-healing multi-network software across a broad range of application domians.

 # Planning
 Here's the current state of intention: